Timothy Watson

-Timothy Watson is a British actor best known for his role as Rob Titchener in BBC Radio 4's long-running soap opera The Archers, and voice roles as Mumkhar in Xenoblade Chronicles and Urianger Augurelt in Final Fantasy XIV.
+Timothy Watson (born 21 August 1967) is a British actor best known for his role as Rob Titchener in BBC Radio 4's long-running soap opera The Archers, and voice roles as Mumkhar in Xenoblade Chronicles and Urianger Augurelt in Final Fantasy XIV.

 Early life

 Watson was born in Berkshire, England, and grew up in Hertfordshire.
 He studied at the Central School of Speech and Drama in London from the age of 17.

 Career

 Before becoming known for The Archers, Watson was an experienced theatre and radio actor, appearing in numerous other radio dramas for the BBC, including adaptations of Return of the Native, Wives and Daughters and A Dance to the Music of Time.
+He starred with Honeysuckle Weeks in the 2008 BBC Radio 4 drama The Incomparable Witness, about the case of murderer Dr Crippen.

+On stage, he appeared in A Midsummer Night's Dream at the Open Air Theatre, Regents Park, An Inspector Calls in the West End, and several seasons of The Woman In Black.

 An early screen role came in The Tenth Man (1988).
-He starred with Honeysuckle Weeks in the 2008 BBC Radio 4 drama The Incomparable Witness, about the case of murderer Dr Crippen.
+On television, he played the role of the Maitre d' of the Palm Court Restaurant, Mr Perez, in the first series of Mr Selfridge.

 Watson voiced the characters of both James Bond and Auric Goldfinger in the 2012 video game 007 Legends based on the James Bond movies.
 He voiced the characters Mumkhar and Metal Face in the video game Xenoblade Chronicles.
-He replaced Gideon Emery as the voice of the character Urianger in Final Fantasy XIV.
+He replaced Gideon Emery as the voice of the character Urianger in Final Fantasy XIV, as well as various other characters throughout the game's service including Susano, Thunder God Cid, and Hector (Brute Bomber).
 He voiced Leon Bronev in the Professor Layton game series.

-On television, he played the role of the Maitre d' of the Palm Court Restaurant, Mr Perez, in the first series of Mr Selfridge.
+In 2014, he voiced Elohim in the video game The Talos Principle.